What needs planning permission?

 Works to the interior or exterior, including demolition, of Listed Buildings may require Listed Building Consent.
 Whether a building is listed can be established from Historic Environment Scotland.

-You can establish whether your property is in a Conservation Area from the Council Find It mapping system.
+You can establish whether your property is in a Conservation Area from our Find It mapping system.

 Demolition of buildings and walls within Conservation Areas will require Conservation Area Consent unless exempt (see exemptions).
-Demolition of buildings outside Conservation Areas will require Prior Notification to the Council unless exempted under Class 70 of the General Permitted Development (Scotland) Order 1992 (as amended).
+Demolition of buildings outside Conservation Areas will require Prior Notification to us unless exempted under Class 70 of the General Permitted Development (Scotland) Order 1992 (as amended).

 Trees within Conservation Areas, protected by Tree Preservation Order, or subject to a condition of a planning consent are afforded protection.
 Further information is available.